 4-star superior Burg Hotel Oberlech for climbing enthusiasts

 Whether in summer or winter – Lech and the surrounding area are always a good place for a climbing holiday in the heart of Europe.
 Many of the nearby climbing regions in Tyrol and Vorarlberg are within easy reach from the Burg Hotel in Oberlech.
-With the free Lech Card for our hotel guests, you can use the local bus service free-of-charge and travel in comfort from one location to the next.
+With the Lech Card, you can use the local bus service free-of-charge and travel in comfort from one location to the next.
 Admission to the nearby Lech forest pool is also free with the card.

 Guests at the Burg Hotel can also enjoy a culinary pampering and take advantage of their own gym, tennis court and 1,200 m² well-being area with indoor pool.
 During the walks with our hiking guide, you can explore the Alpine mountains in comfort and those who prefer mountain biking can tackle the Burgwald Downhill Trail right alongside the hotel.